jackson211/jacksonshi-blog/data/blog/leetcode/leetcode-merge-k-sorted-lists.md

 # Problem

-You are given an array of `k` linked-lists `lists`, each linked-list is sorted in ascending order.
+You are given an array of `k` linked-lists `lists, each linked list is sorted in ascending order.

-Merge all the linked-lists into one sorted linked-list and return it.
+Merge all the linked lists into one sorted linked list and return it.

 ## Example: